 It happens.
 Sometimes you just need to switch your web host.
 With an experienced developer this is infinitely easier on you.
-But it becomes risky if your email is tied to that hosting server.
+But it becomes more complicated if your email is tied to that hosting server.

 While it's not impossible, migrating email accounts from one server to another is a pain.
-It's all too easy to get something wrong and - poof! - a bunch of emails sent to you disappear into thin air.
+It's all too easy to get something wrong and - poof! - a bunch of emails to or from you disappear into thin air.

 If your email is hosted on a different server though, you or your developer never have to touch your email accounts.
 That's just one less thing for either of you to worry about.

 Web hosts aren't necessarily good email server admins

 The web is a complex place with an array of specialties.
 Specialization is generally a good thing.
 You want your web host to be focused on keeping your server running and updated.
 You don't want them to just go through the motions of the email hosting aspect, which is it's own specialty with its own array of complexities.
 Is there some overlap?
 Yes, absolutely.
 But it's a rare unicorn that can do both really well.